yogeshagrahari/cyart-soc-team/cyart-soc-team/Week-2/03-Basic-Incident-Response/README.md

 #  03 — Basic Incident Response

 > **Goal:** Master the NIST SP 800-61 Incident Response lifecycle and execute response procedures effectively.
+The incident response lifecycle provides a structured approach to handling security events.
+Based on NIST SP 800-61, this module covers all six phases with practical SOC procedures.

 ---